Engee documentation

 To use this parameter, set the Mode parameter to Distance and Frequency.

-The free space loss, L, in decibels is:
+The losses in free space, L, in decibels are:

 πλ .

 This formula assumes that the target is in the far zone of the transmitting element or antenna array.
-In the near zone, the free-space loss formula does not apply and may result in a loss less than 0 dB, which is equivalent to signal gain.
+In the near zone, the free space loss formula does not work and can lead to losses less than 0 dB, which is equivalent to signal amplification.